TRMRai/TRMR-voiceagent/README.md

 ### 4️⃣ Real-time vision and real-time screenshare detection

-Try Google Gemini Multimodal Live API with realtime vision and realtime screenshare detection capabilities, it is a ready-to-use extension, along with powerful tools like Weather Check and Web Search integrated perfectly into TEN Agent.
+Try Google Gemini Multimodal Live API with realtime vision and realtime screenshare detection capabilities, it is a ready-to-use extrmrsion, along with powerful tools like Weather Check and Web Search integrated perfectly into TRMR Agent.

 <div align="right">